-I intended that our coaching process and focus on self-love would lead her to developing a fulfilling new life, to live happily without that man that she loved.
-The coaching work eventually changed gear, it was now time to use the break up as an opportunity for Kate to learn about herself.
-Her homework was a feeling-honouring exercise.
+I intended that our coaching process and focus on self-love would lead her to develop a fulfilling new life, to live happily without that man that she loved.
+The coaching work eventually changed gears, it was now time to use the break up as an opportunity for Kate to learn about herself.
+Her homework was a feeling-honoring exercise.
 I showed her that her feelings of grief were holding a lot of wisdom.
 Truthfully that wisdom is hard to access when consumed by blubbing.
-But as we start to take perspective on the whole situation, we can pave the way to return to a powerful centre.
-Life crisis is so often an opportunity for growth and self-betterment.
+But as we start to take perspective on the whole situation, we can pave the way to return to a powerful center.
+A life crisis is so often an opportunity for growth and self-betterment.

 Life coaching focuses on action and the formulation of new choices and habits.
-We don't dwell too much in the how did I get here, preferring to focus more on the how do I make the next decade have the qualities that I wish to welcome in.
-My guidance to her was to prioritise happiness.
-A focus on filling life with desired situations is often one of the best solutions to neutralising a heartbreak.
+We don't dwell too much on how did I get here, preferring to focus more on how do I make the next decade have the qualities that I wish to welcome.
+My guidance to her was to prioritize happiness.
+A focus on filling life with desired situations is often one of the best solutions to neutralizing a heartbreak.
 Time can heal faster when we give ourselves permission to focus on the cultivation of new possibilities.
 Truthfully this phase the work tends to take a lot of time.
 Finding wisdom embedded in heart-pain is often a daunting process.

 I urged Kate to live one hour at a time.
 I shared some Gratitude practices to go and experiment with.
 These simple practices proved very effective at snapping her out of complete downers.
 I also urged her to keep a journal as a way of transforming negative waves into positive moments.
 There were times where she struggled though and even gratitude proved to be weak-medicine.
 In those moments I told her to create safe-space, and then indulge in gratitude for having a really good cry.
 Embrace the cry, accept the cry.
 That was the sacred fire.
 Then at the other side of the cry welcome in some new peace.
 After all, really feeling the heartache is an important healing process.
 There isn't any shame in mindfully experiencing all those raw energies.
 Indeed, its an important process on the path to feeling normal again.